juliojimenez/clickhouse-cl/README.md

 (clickhouse::query *db* "SELECT 1")
 ```

-# Bugs, Features, and Vulnerabilies Reporting
+# Bugs, Features, and Vulnerabilities Reporting

 To report bugs, request a feature, or report a security vulnerability, please submit a new [issue](https://github.com/juliojimenez/clickhouse-cl/issues/new/choose).